v-fearam/msbuild-examples/custom-task-code-generation/README.md

 Input text => Generation => Output C# (Some code generation)
 ```

-We are going to create a msbuild custom task named AppSettingStronglyTyped.
+We are going to create a MSBuild custom task named AppSettingStronglyTyped.
 The task is going to read a set of text files, and each file with lines with the following format:

 ```
 propertyName:type:defaultValue
 ```

-Then our code will generate a c# class with all the constants. :innocent: This is not useful at all, it is simple, the idea is help us to learn the mechanism.
+Then our code will generate a C# class with all the constants. :innocent: This is not useful at all, it is simple, the idea is help us to learn the mechanism.
 A problem should stop the build and give us enough information.

 ## Step 1, create the AppSettingStronglyTyped project